CelestialHexArchivist/questvault_dev/versions/v0.05/README.md

 1. **Adding Domains**
    - Enter the wiki URL in the input field
    - Click "Add Domain" to register
+   - Click "Show Domains" to list all registered domains
+   - Click "Start Scraping" to begin data collection or
+   - Click "Select Domains to Scrape" to open a tree view and selectively scrape to each domains' database

 2. **Managing Data**
-   - Use "Select Database" to choose storage location
+   - Use "Select Database" to choose the "Game" or associated domain
-   - Click "Start Scraping" to begin data collection
-   - Search using the keyword field
+   - Search using the keyword field by name or tag

 ### Configuration
 - Theme customization via `resources/theme.json`